 Blues is a musical genre that stems from African-American traditional songs and work songs.
 It is a forerunner to other genres like Jazz, Rock and Roll, and Rhythm & Blues.

 The 12-Bar Blues form is called that because it has a chord progression that takes place over 12 bars or measures.

 The chord progression uses only the I, IV, and V chords of a key, also called the tonic, subdominant, and dominant, respectively.

-The 12 bars are broken up into three groups of four.
+The 12 meaures are broken up into three groups of four.
 The progression and form, therefore, looks like this:

 |12 Bar Blues Chord Sequence – Roman Numerals|

 In the key of C Major, the chord progression would be:

 |12 Bar Blues Chord Sequence – C Major|

 Two examples of 12-bar blues using that chord sequence are – “Johnny B. Goode” by Chuck Berry and “Crossroads” by Robert Johnson below.